neesjanvaneck/VOSviewer-Online-Docs/docs/file-types/map-and-network-file-type.md

 VOSviewer map and network files are tab-delimited text files for storing a network.
 A map file contains information about the items in a network.
 A network file contains information about the links between items.

-Map and network files have multiple columns, separated by a tab or alternatively by a comma or semicolon.
+Map and network files have multiple columns, separated by a tab, or alternatively by a comma or semicolon.
 Viewing and editing these files can best be done using spreadsheet software such as MS Excel.

 ## VOSviewer map files